tech-at-ep/ventureatbrown/README.md

 # Venture @ Brown

-A website to guide Brown and RISD students towards resources best suited to their goals.
+An interactive guide to help Brown and RISD navigate the entrepreneurial resources on College Hill.

 ## Getting Started